robinandeer/robinandeer.github.io/source/blog/2016-08-26-day-of-containers.html.md

 ------------------

 What place do you think containers will have in the future?
 Please share your thoughts!
-I'm [@robinander][twitter] on Twitter.
+I'm [@robinandeer][twitter] on Twitter.

 ------------------